 For more information contact

-*Please note: Urgent matter should not be communicated over email.
+*Please note: Urgent matters should not be communicated over email.
 Please call the Central Booking line.